Education

 • Invest state dollars to bolster the Kansas child care system — for example, providing funding to increase provider wages or constructing new, safe environments for children.

-• Remove unnecessary barriers that prevent access to child care subsidies for families, such as eliminating the requirement to cooperate with child support enforcement or to work a minimum number of hours while in school.
+• Removing unnecessary barriers that prevent access to child care subsidies for families, such as eliminating the requirement to cooperate with child support enforcement or to work a minimum number of hours while in school.